top of page

 The "stupid horror ending"

 What is with the horror genre not ending the stories of movies?
-Before I can go to see a horror movie at the theater or even rent one from Amazon Prime, RedBox, or through KillTheCableBill, I must first go to Google and find out if the story actually ends.
+Before I can see a horror movie at the theater or even rent one from Amazon Prime, RedBox, or through KillTheCableBill, I must first go to Google and find out if the story actually ends.
 Apparently, horror fans want to pay money to watch half a story.
 Are there that many stupid human beings among us?

 I remember watching Hitchcock's The Birds as a child and becoming angry when the birds were not defeated in the end.
 An adult in the room explained to me that the main characters in the movie did defeat the birds by safely getting away from them.